Ever wondered how the future of our gamified paradigm towards learning information security will look like?

 At the bottom of the Battle Log, you have your filter options.
 From here, you can pick which type of information you want to see in the log.
 This can help declutter it during a match, leaving you only with the information you are interested in, depending on your role in the team.

-At the bottom right of the page, you can submit any flags you find from the opposite team's machines.
-This allows you to quickly paste them in the page without needing to click on the user or root buttons for each machine separately.
+At the bottom right of the page, you can submit any flags you find from the opposite team's Boxes.
+This allows you to quickly paste them on the page without needing to click on the user or root buttons for each Box separately.
 The platform will automatically identify the flag for you and assign the needed points to your team.

-Enemy machines that your team has successfully breached will be marked with green, marking the fact that the flags have been successfully taken.
+Enemy Boxes that your team has successfully breached will be marked with green, marking the fact that the flags have been successfully taken.

 Towards the end of the match, the difference in points will be all that matters.
 Use any advantage at your disposal to increase this as the match approaches its end.